The Rustic Outdoor Kitchen Project

-With the barn party deadline looming for this past Sunday (Barn Party photos and post coming Thursday! ) – Friday and Saturday became a mad rush to finish up the outdoor kitchen before guests arrived.
+With the barn party deadline looming for a party when we first built the barn – we needed to come up with a plan for our finishing our outdoor kitchen.
+It became a mad rush to finish up the outdoor kitchen before guests arrived.

 THE BUILDING PROCESS